trigo-at/run-command-service/README.md

 - Ensure that the configured command in `config.yaml` is valid and can be executed by the specified shell.

 For more information or to report issues, please visit the [GitHub repository](https://github.com/trigo-at/run-command-service).

+## License

+Run Command Service is open-source software licensed under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

+### MIT License Summary

+- You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.
+- You must include the copyright notice and the permission notice in all copies or substantial portions of the software.
+- The software is provided "as is", without warranty of any kind.

+For the full license text, please see the [LICENSE](LICENSE) file in the repository.